 Step7: Add endcaps and fillets for a better sense of touch and appearance.
 Then thicken the surface to make it a solid.
 Now we get the shell of half of the thermometer.

 Step 8: Mirror the shell to get a complete body of the thermometer by Mirror Geometry command.

 Step 9: Add some features to the body of the thermometer, like a logo, a panel, holes for the buttons and a trigger, and also an LCD screen.

 Step 10: Divide the shell to get the covers of the battery bin and the infrared sensor by the Add Shape command.

 Figure 11.
 Get the covers of the battery bin and the infrared sensor

 Have you got the tricks of designing an infrared thermometer in ZW3D?
 With its powerful sketch and modeling tools, it’s just a piece of cake.
 Why not design one by yourself?
 I am looking forward to your masterpiece.
-Download ZW3D and start your creation!
-Last but not least, I hope that you stay safe and sound from the pandemic.
-Until next time.